-- Oct 8, 2017 - This summer Faustin went to Mission Exposure in Kenya to a place called Olturot and enjoyed it.
+- Oct 8,2017 – This summer Faustin went to Mission Exposure in Kenya to a place called Olturot, this was a very memorable experience for him.
 Faustin is looking forward to meeting all of the new students in the program.

 - May 25, 2017 – Something Faustin wishes more people knew about Rwanda is how positive and reconciled most Rwandans are, regardless of what happened during the Genocide.

 - March 27, 2017 – When asked about the 3 things he values most, Faustin said Jesus Christ, sharing the Gospel with others, and his parents!

 - Feb 13, 2017 – What makes Faustin feel empowered are moments when he sees fruit born from an idea he helped realize, and moments when people support his suggestions!

 - Jan 17, 2017 – Life isn’t without challenges.
 Last year Faustin struggled with learning the different lecture styles of his professors.
 In the end, adapting the new learning styles is something that will help him for years to come!

 - Dec 8, 2016 – Faustin believes that “to whom much is given, much is expected.”
 Those words are setting him up for 2017 with a heart of service — he hopes to go on a medical mission to Kenya, and continue to find ways to serve his community!